ember-m3/ember-m3/README.md

   ```

 - `setAttribute(modelName, attrName, value, schemaInterface)` A function that can be used
-  to update the model-data with raw value instead of resolved value.
+  to update the record-data with raw value instead of resolved value.
   `schemaInterface.setAttr(key,value)` should be invoked inside the function to set
   the value.
 If this function is not provided, m3 will set value as is.